We have to admit to being (happily) surprised when Santa Claus’ agent answered our email request for an interview to discuss his branding.

 Santa Claus: Sure, no problem.

 Hello Starling: So, first up, your brand has been perhaps one of the most successful ever.
-You secure near 95% face recognition rates around the world – an amazing figure that perhaps only Kim Kardashian and David Beckham have come close to in recent years, and we would just like to ask what you think lies at the heart of this success?
+You secure near 95% face recognition rates around the world – an amazing figure that perhaps only Kim Kardashian, David Beckham and Meghan & Harry have come close to in recent years, and we would just like to ask what you think lies at the heart of this success?

-SC: Well, thanks.
+Santa Claus: Well, thanks.
 I appreciate the compliment.
 To be mentioned alongside David and Kim is an honour.
-Big fans of their work.
+Big fan of their work.
 Let me tell you it isn’t an accident and we (the North Pole has an in-house design agency: Donner Und Blitzen) have spent a long time working on it.
 Think of it as a series of tweaks, an aggregation of marginal gains.
 Brand evolution, not revolution.
 We take what works and then always look to build on that…

-HS: So there haven’t been any big changes – for instance a lot of people think that Coca Cola had a lot to do with your iconic imagery today…
+Hello Starling: So there haven’t been any big changes – for instance, a lot of people think that Coca Cola had a lot to do with your iconic imagery today…

-SC: No!
+Santa Claus: No!
 Well, maybe, but what I mean is he was a Bishop.
 What colour robes do you think they wear?
 And of course, the religious, historical significance ties in beautifully with the psychology of the colour red.
-It is regal, people trust me, I have power, it is warm during winter, I energise and inspire movement and happiness… You think Coca Cola invented me?
+It is regal, people trust me, I have power, it is warm during winter, I energise and inspire movement and happiness… Do you think Coca Cola invented me?
 (He laughs again), I invented them!
 I gave them their warmth in winter.

 (The PR agent who has been listening in coughs and Santa leaves the phone for a moment).

-SC: Santa is going to look like Santa.
+Santa Claus: Santa is going to look like Santa.
 The image is fixed now.
 Significant rebranding would be commercial suicide.
 We continue to evolve, to be aware of the competition, but do our own thing.
-Obviously we can’t compete for most of the year, our focus group work showed that people just don’t want summer Santa, but we own December and can easily survive the rest of the year on that accumulated good will.
+Obviously, we can’t compete for most of the year, our focus group work showed that people just don’t want summer Santa, but we own December and can easily survive the rest of the year on that accumulated goodwill.
 We will continue to work hard to maintain our brand and keep reflecting the hopes and dreams of as many people as possible.

 And with a somewhat distracted ‘ho ho’ the line went dead.
 Santa Claus had gone.